scarlettmparker/Sun/components/ARCHITECTURE.md

 1. **Database Setup**: Create PostgreSQL database and run schema scripts
 2. **Service Development**: Implement business logic in ApolloService
 3. **GraphQL Integration**: Add resolvers and update schema as needed
+4. **Composition**: Use SunGraphQL to compose all GraphQL components
-4. **Testing**: Unit tests for services, integration tests for GraphQL
+5. **Testing**: Unit tests for services, integration tests for GraphQL

 ## Configuration